What We Offer

-We help our clients—Smithsonian departments, offices, units, and central administration—understand their operations and work environment.
+We help our clients—Smithsonian departments, offices, units, and central administration—understand their operations, organizational culture, and work environment.
 Through this, we help them improve their efficiency and effectiveness, and work with them to assess their present and plan for the future.

 - Overview Studies of Key Functions, Services, and Trends: What internal issues and external trends affect the Smithsonian?
 How do these issues and trends affect broad programmatic and mission-enabling areas—such as exhibitions, collections management, education, digitization, data sharing, partnerships, and interdisciplinary research?
 How can the Smithsonian better leverage its successes?
 How can units and the central administration better advance their missions?

 - Strategic and Operational Planning: What are the organization’s strengths, weaknesses, opportunities, and threats?
 How is the world changing, and what are the implications?
 What goals should you set for the coming years?
 What strategies can you adopt to accomplish these goals?
 How can these strategies be translated into concrete workflows, projects, and initiatives?

 - Needs Assessment and Feasibility Studies: What stakeholder needs is your organization well-positioned to serve?
 What resources will you need to do so effectively?